Report updated May 26, 2026

 Project FeederWatch is a challenged education app that is available.
-With a 2.7/5 rating from 157 reviews, it faces significant user friction.
-Users particularly appreciate convenience of digital reporting, though app stability and freezing remains a common concern.
+With a 2.7/5 rating from 159 reviews, it faces significant user friction.
+Users particularly appreciate integrated bird identification guides provide helpful visual references for citizen scientists during field counts, though persistent login failures and server connection errors prevent users from accessing the data entry interface remains a common concern.

 What is Project FeederWatch?